Here We Go Round the Mulberry Bush (film): Production

+Filming

+The location for the film was Stevenage New Town, Hertfordshire.
+Buildings featured include Stevenage Clock Tower in the town centre, which was the first purpose-built traffic-free shopping zone in Britain.
+The sailing scenes at the "Botel" were filmed on Grafham Water, Huntingdonshire.

 Music

 The music was released by United Artists Records on a soundtrack album in 1968.
 It has been re-issued on CD by Rykodisc.
 The Spencer Davis Group provided most of the music and made a cameo appearance in the film at a church fete.
 The title track "Here We Go Round the Mulberry Bush" was written and performed by Traffic.
 Traffic also have two other songs on the soundtrack album "Am I What I Was or Was I What I Am" and a version of "Utterly Simple" that is different from the recording used on the album Mr Fantasy.
 Andy Ellison of the group John's Children also appears on the soundtrack album with the song "It's Been a Long Time".

-Filming locations

-The location for the film was Stevenage New Town, Hertfordshire.
-Buildings featured include Stevenage Clock Tower in the town centre, which was the first purpose-built traffic-free shopping zone in Britain.

-The sailing scenes at the "Botel" were filmed on Grafham Water, Huntingdonshire.